How Many Watts Does a TV Use - Nature's Generator

 Another factor that contributes to the amount of electricity a TV uses is its size.
 The higher the inches, the more electricity it will draw from the grid.
 A 24-inch LED TV uses 24 to 28 watts, while a 50-inch panel uses 50 to 60 watts.

-For an easy estimation of how much watts your TV uses, you can refer to the table below.
+For an easy estimation of how many watts does a television use, you can refer to the table below.

 TV Model Type